grapheco/pandadb-2019/docs/codespec.md

 ### Rule 3: Do not keep useless comments!!!
 > * wrong comments/validated comments will lead people to a wrong way!
+> * please write your comments in English!

 ### Rule 4: Use s"" to format string
 > * use: `s"hello, $name"`, do not use: `"hello, "+name`